projectkerberus/terraform-kerberus-crossplane/README.md

 # Terraform Kerberus Crossplane

-Terraform module which deploy the Kerberus Crossplane on your Kubernates cluster.
+Terraform module which deploys Crossplane on your Kubernetes cluster.

+> This module is part of the [Kerberus Platform](https://github.com/projectkerberus/kerberus-platform)

 ## Usage